The test editor

 Hide displacement diffs

-The hide displacement diffs tool in the Step and Test editors toggles a mode that displays only differences arising from changed content, hiding differences that arise from content whose position on the page has changed.
-This feature is useful for example, where content is added or deleted, causing other elements on the page to be displaced and generating additional differences.
+The Hide displacement diffs tool in the Step editor and Test editor hides differences caused by content that has moved on the page.
+This is useful, for example, when content is added or removed, causing other elements on the page to shift and generating extra differences.

-When a large area of the page is impacted by such a change, the page is full of pink mismatched areas, and it can be hard to identify content that has changed.
-By using this tool you can hide content that has only moved and focus on mismatches caused by actual changes in the content.
+When a large area of the page is impacted by such a change, the page can fill with pink mismatched areas, making it difficult to spot actual content changes.
+By using this tool, you can hide content that has only moved and focus on mismatches caused by real content changes.

 For more information see Hide displacement diffs tool.